0u812/tellurium-combine-archive-test-cases/README.md

 # COMBINE Archive Test Cases

-This repository contains COMBINE archive test cases to help developers implement support for COMBINE archives, and test the support of existing software for COMBINE archives.
-The archives in the `basic` and `models` directories were created with the [Tellurium notebook](http://tellurium.analogmachine.org/), which uses [libCombine](https://github.com/sbmlteam/libCombine) to read and write COMBINE archives.
-The archives in the `sbml-test-suite` were created from the SBML Test Suite with the notebook in the same directory.
+As part of implementing support for interoperability via COMBINE archives in Tellurium, we used a number of archives from different sources, including published papers, existing models, other software, and our own examples.
+This repository contains an extensive set of COMBINE archives to help developers implement support for COMBINE archives, and test existing software for compliance.

+Internally, [Tellurium](http://tellurium.analogmachine.org/), uses [libCombine](https://github.com/sbmlteam/libCombine) to read and write COMBINE archives.

 * Examples in the `basic` directory are designed to help developers bootstrap COMBINE archive support.
 They use progressively more advanced features of SED-ML.
 * Examples in the `swt` directory are taken from the [SED-ML Web Tools](http://sysbioapps.dyndns.org/SED-ML_Web_Tools), and showcase advanced usage of SED-ML for performing repeated stochastic simulations, steady state scans as a function of a parameter, and nested simulations.